Blood Oranges: Health Benefits from Anthocyanins and Vitamin C

 This article provides an overview of the extraordinary health benefits of blood oranges.
 The blood orange is a variety of sweet orange (Citrus sinensis), and as such it shares many of the health benefits associated with eating sweet oranges, including the multiple health effects resulting from eating fruits rich in vitamin C. However, blood oranges such as Moro Blood and Sanguinello also offer some unique health benefits associated with the high levels of anthocyanins present in blood oranges.

 Blood Oranges Contain the Same 'Super Antioxidant' as Blueberries

-Antioxidants protect our body from the effects of free radicals which are unstable molecules that promote the development of many degenerative diseases and pre-mature aging of the skin.
+Antioxidants protect our bodies from the effects of free radicals which are unstable molecules that promote the development of many degenerative diseases and pre-mature aging of the skin.
 Large amounts of free radicals are formed when our bodies are exposed to pollution, cigarette smoke, drugs, heavy execising, toxic wastes, stress, aging, and UV radiation.

 If you are planning to step up your anthocyanin intake by eating more citrus fruits, stick to blood oranges; Cara Cara navel oranges, pink grapefruit, and Vainiglia Sanguignos get their pink/reddish pigmentation from lycopene, not anthocyanins.

 Anthocyanins in Blood Oranges May Protect from Cancer

 Looking for ways to prevent cancer through diet?
 Then take note: A large body of in vitro evidence suggests that anthocyanins may provide protection against cancer.
 Mechanisms that may be responsible for the anti-toxic and anti-carcinogenic effects of anthocyanins are summarized in a research paper written by Dr. Wang and Dr. Stoner from the Ohio State University2.
 According to this paper, laboratory studies suggest that anthocyanins may be able to: